babel/generator-babel-boilerplate/README.md

 Write your code in `src`.
 The entry file is what you named the project in kebab case ([although the filename can be changed](https://github.com/babel/generator-babel-boilerplate#i-want-to-change-the-primary-source-file)).

-Run `gulp build` to compile the source into a distributable format.
+Run `npm run build` to compile the source into a distributable format.

 Put your unit tests in `test/unit`.
-The `gulp` command runs the tests using Node.
+The `npm test` command runs the tests using Node.
 If your library / tests uses features of the DOM, see the `test/setup/node.js` file.

-### Gulp tasks
+### npm Scripts

-- `gulp` - Lint the library and tests, then run the unit tests
+- `npm test` - Lint the library and tests, then run the unit tests
-- `gulp build` - Lint then build the library
+- `npm run lint` - Lint the source and unit tests
-- `gulp watch` - Continuously run the unit tests as you make changes to the source and test files themselves
+- `npm run watch` - Continuously run the unit tests as you make changes to the source and test files themselves
-- `gulp test-browser` - Build the library for use with the browser spec runner.
+- `npm run test-browser` - Build the library for use with the browser spec runner.
   Changes to the source will cause the runner to automatically refresh.
+- `npm run build` - Lint then build the library
+- `npm run coverage` - Generate a coverage report

 ### Browser Tests

 The [browser spec runner](https://github.com/babel/generator-babel-boilerplate/blob/master/test/runner.html) can be opened in a browser to run your tests.
-For it to work, you must first run `gulp test-browser`.
+For it to work, you must first run `npm run test-browser`.
 This will set up a watch task that will automatically refresh the tests when your scripts, or the tests, change.

 ### Code Climate